GaoYeGithub/Spooky-Ocean/README.md

 # Toronto CounterSpell
-Helped coded website for Toronto CounterSpell
+Helped coded website for Toronto CounterSpell.
+Note: Some section are not merged into main website branch.

 ## Added Features
 - Custom Copy and Paste Gmail section